Blinken in Jamaica for talks on Haiti at 'critical moment' | Law-Order

 Blinken in Jamaica for talks on Haiti at 'critical moment'

-The State Department said in a statement that Blinken in Jamaica would "discuss a proposal developed by (the Caribbean Community) CARICOM and Haitian stakeholders to expedite a political transition in Haiti through the creation of a broad-based, independent presidential college," a reference to a proposed committee that would oversee Haiti ahead of elections.
-The statement did not identify who the Haitian stakeholders were.
+U.S. officials have been engaged in talks involving Caribbean Community (CARICOM) states and members of Haiti's political parties, private sector, civil society and religious groups aimed at establishing a transitional council that would pave the way to the first elections since 2016.
+Haiti entered a state of emergency on March 3 as clashes damaged communications and led to two prison breaks after Jimmy "Barbeque" Cherizier, a leader of an alliance of armed groups, said they would unite and overthrow Haiti's unelected Prime Minister Ariel Henry.

 U.S. Secretary of State Antony Blinken said on Monday he hoped to make progress on the security and humanitarian crisis gripping Haiti as he held talks with Caribbean leaders in Jamaica.
-Blinken, who landed in Kingston on Monday afternoon on a trip organized at the last minute, said this was a "critical moment" for Haiti, where spiraling violence by armed groups threatens to bring down the government.
+Blinken, on a hastily arranged visit to Kingston, said this was a "critical moment" for Haiti, where spiraling violence by armed groups threatens to bring down the government.

 "We hope progress will be made on Haiti," he said ahead of a meeting with Jamaica's Prime Minister Andrew Holness.
-The State Department said in a statement that Blinken in Jamaica would "discuss a proposal developed by (the Caribbean Community) CARICOM and Haitian stakeholders to expedite a political transition in Haiti through the creation of a broad-based, independent presidential college," a reference to a proposed committee that would oversee Haiti ahead of elections.

-The statement did not identify who the Haitian stakeholders were.
-Blinken would also discuss a multinational security mission intended to restore security to Haiti, which is set to be led by Kenya, it said.
+U.S. officials have been engaged in talks involving Caribbean Community (CARICOM) states and members of Haiti's political parties, private sector, civil society and religious groups aimed at establishing a transitional council that would pave the way to the first elections since 2016.

 Countries have been slow to offer support for the multinational force, with some raising doubts over the legitimacy of Henry's unelected government amid widespread protests.
 Many, both in Haitian communities and abroad, are wary of international interventions after previous U.N. missions left behind a devastating cholera epidemic and sex abuse scandals, for which reparations were never made.